 During the walk, pay attention to pup’s behavior and check for signs of coldness.
 If the dog is shivering or whining, it may well be time to head home.

 Rain clothes for people

 What do I like to wear?
 Close-fitting pants tucked into waterproof boots and a roomy raincoat that goes to at least mid-thigh.
-I like it roomy so I can layer underneath as needed, depending on how cold a day it is, and a light color is best for visibility.
+I like it roomy so I can layer underneath as needed, depending on how cold a day it is.
+A light color is best for visibility.
 If it’s chilly I add a scarf to protect my neck from drafts, and fingerless gloves.